sagivo/StockStalk/README.md

 # Robinhood for Mac

-At the moment we compiled a Mac version you can download it from the [https://stockstalk.club](StockStalk site).
+At the moment we compiled a Mac version you can download it from the [StockStalk website](https://stockstalk.club).

 # Robinhood for Windows